Staff with "Hooves"

 Dancer quickly made her way to the Little Bits program where she won the hearts of riders and volunteers that work with her both in the barn and in lessons.
 As Dancer is very leggy, she steps out well and is very responsive to her rider’s cues.
 Dancer has the patience of a saint and can help calm riders with lots of energy.
 Dancer can be ridden by independent riders which challenges them to perform all tasks off lead in the arena that are asked by their instructor.

-Chestnut geldings can be common but Easy who is a Quarter horse cross, is no ordinary chestnut gelding.
-Born in 2007, Easy is 15 years old, making him one of the younger horses in our Little Bits program.
-Easy arrived at Whitemud in August of 2016 where he started his new career as a beginner and advanced mount in the WELCA classes.
+Chestnut geldings can be common but Easy who is a Quarter Horse cross, is no ordinary chestnut gelding.
+Easy was born in 2007 and arrived at Whitemud in August of 2016 where he started his new career as a beginner and advanced mount in the WELCA classes.
 Easy had participated in the 4H clubs and was ridden on trail rides with his previous owners, which made his transition to a lesson horse easier.

 In 2017, Easy started classes in the Little Bits program with independent riders that could take advantage of his sensitive nature.
 Easy was also ridden by riders that needed more help and he was able to help them complete tasks with ease.
 Being very curious, Easy loves to watch what is going on around him and you can often find him people watching.
 Easy does have a small following that adore him.

-Jaycie is a beautiful dun Quarter Horse mare that lives in the front field with her 4 friends and her best friend Aries.
+Jaycie is a beautiful dun Quarter Horse mare that lives in the front mare field with her best friend Aries.
 These two are thick as thieves and you can often find them hanging out and grooming one another.
 Jaycie arrived at Whitemud in July 2018 where she began her slow introduction to her new role as a lesson horse.
-Born April 25, 2001, Jaycie is 20 years old but that does not stop her.
-Jaycie has soared in her new role and will often take great care of her riders, regardless of their age.
+Born April 25, 2001, Jaycie has soared in her new role and will often take great care of her riders, regardless of their age.
 Whether they are beginners just learning the basics to striding over fences with more advanced riders, nothing bothers her.

 In the fall of 2018, Jaycie began her introduction to the Little Bits program.
 She was a hit.
 Because she is such an easy-going horse and very responsive, the riders that are more independent can perform off lead and do the exercises asked by the instructor.
 Jaycie can also be ridden both English and Western and looks stylish at the same time.
 She does have a following and her riders absolutely adore her.